Stop Picking Tactics. Start Building Strategy.

 It might be the Sunday evening after they’ve just booked the flights.
 The commitment is made.
 The holiday is real.
 And now they’re sitting with seventeen browser tabs open, a half-finished Pinterest board, and a growing sense that the planning they’ve been putting off is no longer avoidable.
 That specific situation — flight booked, planning not started, mild panic setting in — is a Locksmith Moment.
 And it tells you something the Four Forces map alone cannot: that’s the moment to be in front of them.

 Or it might be a different moment entirely.
 The point midway through planning a previous trip where they lost track of everything they’d saved and had to start again from scratch.
 Or the arrival at an airport with a connecting flight they can’t find in the app they’ve been relying on.
-Moments like these leave a mark — a sharp, specific memory of what it cost them to not have the right tool at the right time.
+Moments like these leave a mark: a sharp, specific memory of what it cost them to not have the right tool at the right time.
 If your product can show up in that memory, you’re not just competing for attention.
 You’re answering a question the customer is already asking.

 Finding your Locksmith Moments

 The process is simpler than it sounds, but it requires the same depth of behavioural interviewing I described earlier.
-When you’re talking to customers, you’re not just looking for what frustrated them — you’re looking for the specific situation that finally made them act.
+When you’re talking to customers, you’re not just looking for what frustrated them.
+You’re looking for the specific situation that finally made them act.
 The moment they searched for something, downloaded something, asked someone, or made a decision they’d been avoiding.

 Ask: “What was happening right before you decided to look for a solution to this?”
 Then ask it again about the time before that.
 And the time before that.
 You’re excavating the trigger, not the feeling.